Kwesta: 2021present: g.o.d guluva

 In March 2021, his single "Fire In The Ghetto" featuring Troublle was released, as album's lead single.
-In early April 2021, pre-order were made available.

 On 30 April 2021, Kwesta released his fourth studio album, titled g.o.d guluva [acronym for "ghost of dakar"].
-The cover art was made by the famous Nelson Makamo.
-The album features South Africa artists Thabsie, Focalistic, TLT, Yanga Chief, K.O.
+The cover art was by Nelson Makamo.The album features South Africa artists Thabsie, Focalistic, TLT, Yanga Chief, K.O.
 The album peaked No. 4 in South Africa Top 100 Albums, and received generally positive reviews from music critics.

 At the 2021 Mzansi Kwaito and House Music Awards, his single "Njandini" won the award for the best Best Kwaito song.